michnard/SpikeSortingTutorial/README.md

 # SpikeSortingTutorial
-Short and easy tutorial on how to sort spikes from LFP data
+Short tutorial on how to sort spikes from LFP data.

-Python 3.7, notebooks to be opened in jupyter notebook.
-Packages required: numpy, scipy, matplotlib, scikit-learn (0.24.2)
-optional: MulticoreTSNE

-Data is generated using the notebook "Generate_Data.ipynb".
-This will create a binary file containing 4 channels which contain spikes, oscillations and noise.

-Afterwards, one can try and recover the spikes, sort them and compare with ground truth.
-This is all done in the notebook "Spike Sorting.ipynb".
+The main procedure can be found in the notebook "Spike Sorting.ipynb".

-The procedure is standard:
+The procedure is standard (https://doi.org/10.1016/j.brainresbull.2015.04.007):
 1) band pass filtering (300~3000 Hz) using a 2nd order Butterworth filter
 2) robust median absolute deviation to detect spikes
 3) feature extraction using PCA (3features per channel)
 4) spike sorting using mixture of gaussians

+The data used in the notebook can be downloaded here:
+Alternatively, the same data can be generated using the notebook "Generate_Data.ipynb".
+This will create a binary file with 4 digitalized LFP channels, which consist of spikes, oscillations and noise.

+Requirements:
+Python 3.7, notebooks to be opened in jupyter notebook (follow instructions here to install: https://docs.anaconda.com/anaconda/install/).
+Packages required: numpy, scipy, matplotlib, scikit-learn (0.24.2)
+optional: MulticoreTSNE

+Note: to install MulticoreTSNE use, from terminal, the command "pip install cmake MulticoreTSNE".